Sar Mashhad: Archaeology

 The place is notable for being the site of a Sasanian rock relief made during the reign of king (shah) Bahram II.
 The relief portrays him as a hunter who has slain a lion while throwing his sword at another.
 His wife is holding his right hand in a signal of safeguard, while the high priest Kartir and another figure, most likely a prince, are watching.
-The scenery has been the subject of several symbolic and metaphorical meanings, though it is most likely supposed to portray a simple royal display of bravery during a real-life hunt.
+Scholarship generally considers the rock relief to depict a hunting scene.
+Although multiple symbolic and allegorical explanations have been offered for the depiction.
 An inscription of Kartir is underneath the relief.